sca-secure-library-sca25519/sca25519/README.md

 - https://github.com/Riscure/java-trsfile
 - https://github.com/Riscure/Jlsca

-The python `trsfile` package can be used to read the traces and it can be installed using pip: https://pypi.org/project/trsfile/.
+The python `trsfile` package can be used to read the traces, and it can be installed using pip: https://pypi.org/project/trsfile/.

 # License
 All our code is covered by CC0. `libopencm3` is licensed under GPL version 3, see https://github.com/libopencm3/libopencm3.